giovanni-iannaccone/eikon/docs/canvas.md

 ```

 Refer to the <a href="formats/">formats documentation</a> to learn more.

+>[!IMPORTANT]
+> RaccoonCanvas does not free the pixel data—only the array of row pointers.
+You're responsible for manually releasing the pixel memory or calling `delete_all` to do it safely.
+> **Why?** Because customization comes first: we can't assume whether you'll still need the pixels after deleting the canvas.

 ## `area`
 This method is particularly useful for executing code on a specific subsection of the canvas.
 It takes four parameters: